lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 ### Running the loop:
 The DMFT loop is composed by alternated runs of **lmfdmft** and **ctqmc**, the output of each run being the input for the successive.
 To do that, do the following steps:

 * **Prepare and launch the lmfdmft run**

+  First you have to copy the standard input files:
   ~~~
   mkdir itX_lmfrun                            # with X=iteration , X=1 if first run
   cp lmfinput/* itX_lmfrun                    # copy standard input files
   ~~~
-  You also have to copy the (broadened) impurity self-energy then :
+  Then you also have to copy the (broadened) impurity self-energy.
+  If you are running an iteration X>1 then type:
   ~~~
   cp it(X1)_qmcrun/Sig.out.brd  itX_lmfrun/sig.inp
   cp it(X-1)_qmcrun/g_qmc.dat   itX_lmfrun/gimp.prev.lsco
   ~~~
-  if you are not running the first iteration, or
+  else, if you are running the first iteration
   ~~~
   cp siginp0/sig.inp it1_lmfrun/sig.inp
   ~~~
-  if you are running the first iteration.

   Let now U=10 eV and J=0.7 eV be the Hubbard on-site interaction and Hunds coupling respectively, and n=9 the nominal occupancy (n=9 for cuprates).
 Then launch **lmfdmft** with the command
   ~~~